 No one disputes that the threat posed to Earth by large rocks is real.
-Scientists first recognized this in the 20th century, when they concluded that many large craters — and geologic features like the Chesapeake Bay and Hudson Bay — were not the result of volcanic or other planetary forces but had been formed in part by the past impacts of mammoth asteroids.
+Scientists first recognized this in the 20th century, when they concluded that many large craters — and geologic features like the Chesapeake Bay — were not the result of volcanic or other planetary forces but had been formed in part by the past impacts of mammoth asteroids.

 A major U.S.-led effort to detect Earth-bound asteroids began in 1995, and NASA says astronomers so far have detected 10,200 with orbits that bring them close to Earth, including about 859 believed to be boulders at least six-tenths of a mile long — longer than two Queen Elizabeth-sized ships docked stem to stern.

 The largest of these, which might strike only once every 700,000 to 100 million years, could threaten civilization.
 A blast caused by a six-mile-wide asteroid that slammed into a spot near the Yucatan Peninsula is thought to have wiped out the dinosaurs and most other animals 65 million years ago.
 But even smaller rocks — between 460 and 3,170 feet wide — can flatten cities or wreak havoc.